DanialArab/Agentic-Design-Patterns/README.md

 How large language models can act as agents by taking advantage of external tools for search, code execution, productivity, ad infinitum

+Tool Use, in which an LLM is given functions it can request to call for gathering information, taking action, or manipulating data, is a key design pattern of AI agentic workflows.
+You may be familiar with LLM-based systems that can perform a web search or execute code.
+Indeed, some large, consumer-facing LLMs already incorporate these features.
+But Tool Use goes well beyond these examples.

+Early in the history of LLMs, before widespread availability of large multimodal models (LMMs)  like LLaVa, GPT-4V, and Gemini, LLMs could not process images directly, so a lot of work on Tool Use was carried out by the computer vision community.
+At that time, the only way for an LLM-based system to manipulate an image was by calling a function to, say, carry out object recognition or some other function on it.
+Since then, practices for Tool Use have exploded.
+GPT-4’s function calling capability, released in the middle of last year, was a significant step toward a general-purpose implementation.
+Since then, more and more LLMs are being developed to be similarly facile with Tool Use.

+## Planning Design Pattern

+Large language models can drive powerful agents to execute complex tasks if you ask them to plan the steps before they act.